chauff/cse1500-web-transcripts/Lecture-css.md

 `body` is a **selector**, `background-color` is a **property** and `#ffff00` is a **value**.
 You know the difference between a `class` and an `id` attribute and how to use both.

-*Note*: In this example color is represented by its hex value.
-The most common color formats in CSS are *color name, hex value, rgb value.*
-Example: Green color can be represented by its name `green`, its hex value `#008000` and its rgb value `rgb(0, 128, 0)`.
-A nice tool to quickly convert between different color formats can be found [here](https://convertingcolors.com/).
+*Note*: In this exampl :point_up: the color value is represented by its hex value.
+Throughout this transcript, we offer use color names - there are more than 140 color names that all modern browsers recognize ([a nicely formatted list on is available on Wikipedia](https://en.wikipedia.org/wiki/Web_colors#X11_color_names)).
+Besides hex values, colors can also be represented by their `rgba` values (red, green, blue, alpha).
+We suggest [convertingcolors.com](https://convertingcolors.com/) as one option to convert between different color formats.

 Lastly, you know about `!important` which overrides all other declarations.